MMR vaccine: What you need to know

 - adults 18 years or older and born after 1956 should receive one dose, unless they can prove that they’ve already been vaccinated or had all three diseases

-- are allergic to neomycin or another component of the vaccine
+- have had a severe or life-threatening allergic reaction to neomycin or another component of the vaccine

 - have had a serious reaction to a past dose of MMR or MMRV (measles, mumps, rubella, and varicella)

 - have cancer or are receiving cancer treatments that weaken the immune system

 - have HIV, AIDS, or another immune system disorder